 Antenatal depression and postnatal depression: what are they?

-Antenatal depression and postnatal depression have the same symptoms and are treated in the same way as each other.
-It’s just the timing that’s different.
-Antenatal depression happens during pregnancy, and postnatal depression happens after birth.
+Antenatal and postnatal depression have the same symptoms and are treated in the same way.
+The only difference between them is the timing.

-Antenatal and postnatal depression are different from emotional changes that you might expect during pregnancy and just after birth.
-For example, it’s common for expectant mothers to feel quite emotional as they go through big physical and practical changes during this time.
+Antenatal and postnatal depression are more than the emotional changes that you might expect during pregnancy and just after birth.
+For example, pregnant women might expect to feel quite emotional as they go through big physical and practical changes during this time.
 And new mothers can expect to get the ‘baby blues’ a couple of days after having a baby.
 But these kinds of emotional changes don’t last long.

 You might hear antenatal and postnatal depression referred to together as perinatal depression.